 Tuition & Fees

-The table below lists basic minimum expenditures for all degree programs.
+The table below lists the basic minimum expenditures for all degree programs.
 In addition to the fees cited here, there is an admission deposit fee of $100, which is applied to the first term bill as a credit.
 The figures shown are for full-time enrollment (eight courses per year).
-Tuition and fee rates listed are estimated for 2022-2023 and subject to change.
+Tuition and fee rates listed are estimated for 2023-2024 and are subject to change.

 Per semester